Use 'Enter' for

 Based on the actual mass difference between an electron and a proton, and the way in which a 'neutral' particle in the model produces its electric field

-As a suggestion, the electric field from a single 'neutral' particle
+As a suggestion, in the model, the electric field from a single 'neutral' particle

 Is in the order of 450 times more intense than the electric field from an electron